-Below is a discussion for how to get rid of acne scars using both professional and at-home treatments.
-While the former treatments are far more expensive, they are also potentially more effective.
+We’ve got information here for at-home treatments and professional tactics.
+While the professional treatments are far more expensive, they are also potentially more effective.
 But you’ll find no directives here.
 I’m not telling you what to do but simply presenting a starting point: a list of research-based options for you to pursue further.
 Discussing things with a dermatologist is the next step.

 What’s the deal with scars?